-Home » Las Vegas Sportsbooks And Hotels 2023 » Stratosphere Sportsbook Review
+Home » Las Vegas Hotels & In-Casino Betting 2025 » Stratosphere Sportsbook Review

-The Stratosphere builders have had “high” hopes for this property since its groundbreaking in 1991.
-Today, the 1,149-foot-tall structure is the largest freestanding observation tower in the United States and second tallest in the Western Hemisphere behind the CN Tower in Toronto.
-Inside it, you will find the Stratosphere Sportsbook.
+The Stratosphere (or the Strat as locals call it) is a can’t-miss spot in Las Vegas.
+That’s because the pointy tower shines high over the Strip.
+In fact, the 1,149-foot-tall structure is the largest freestanding observation tower in the United States and the second tallest in the Western Hemisphere behind the CN Tower in Toronto.
+You can even jump off this thing via a bungee jump if you so dare.

 The Views from Observation Deck